mlin/spVCF/doc/compression_results.md

 * The QC squeezing offers >5X size reduction by itself, with little loss of *useful* information.
 This seems like a no-brainer for future pVCF production, with or without sparse encoding.
 * The sparse encoding of squeezed pVCF further ~doubles the compression, roughly consistent with the lossless ratio.
 * There is evidence of synergy between the squeezing and sparse encoding, as the Squeeze compression ratio climbs more steeply with *N* compared to both Squeeze&Decode and Lossless.
 Squeezing makes the matrix more run-length encodable as *N* grows and sites become more closely spaced.
 * At the end spVCF delivers 15X size reduction from 79 GiB to 5.2 GiB for *N*=50K.
-The file size scaling is still super-linear but far more gently so, so the ratio can be expected to continue climbing with *N*.
+The file size scaling is still super-linear but far more gently, so the ratio is expected to climb farther with *N*.

 Using our spreadsheet's regression (i.e. not to be taken seriously), the predicted file size for *N*=1,000,000 is 8 TiB with vcf.gz and 151 GiB with Squeezed spvcf.gz, a >50X reduction.